brlouk/AngularJS-1.x-step-by-step/README.md

 <body> <script src="angular.js"></script></body>
 ```
 ### Step 2 : Module / Controller / Scope
-In the second step, we initiate programatically the important concepts of AngularJS.
+In the second step, we initiate programatically the most used concepts of AngularJS.

 * Module — A module is a collection of services, directives, controllers, filters, and configuration information.
 * Controller — A Controller is defined by a JavaScript constructor function that is used to augment the Angular Scope.